Questions? Email Ballet Director Miss Elise at firstname.lastname@example.org

 She trained exclusively at Houston Ballet's Ben Stevenson Academy from the age of seven.
 She joined Houston Ballet in 1983 as a Corps de Ballet, 1987 was promoted to Soloist and in 1990 became the first African-American to be promoted to principal dancer at Houston Ballet.
 She is also one of the few African-American ballerinas at the head of a major ballet company anywhere in the world.

-In January 2007, Ms. Anderson assumed her new role of in Houston Ballet’s Education and Community Engagement program where she conducts master classes at area schools, and lectures to students on dance and her historic career as one of America’s most distinguished African-American ballerinas.
+In January 2007, Ms. Anderson assumed her new role of Program Manager for Houston Ballet’s Education and Community Engagement program where she conducts master classes at area schools, and lectures to students on dance and her historic career as one of America’s most distinguished African-American ballerinas.

 TADA's five-day summer ballet intensive will be held June 18-22 from approximately 9am-4pm for dancers ages 7 and up, or ballet levels 1 and higher.
 Classes will include ballet technique, professional repertoire, strength/core training, pointe work, variations, modern, and more, as well as a demonstration on the last day for guests. *THERE WILL BE A PLACEMENT AUDITION ON THE FIRST DAY TO DETERMINE THE CLASS LEVEL YOUR DANCER WILL ATTEND FOR THE DURATION OF THE INTENSIVE.